bloomberg/memray/docs/additional_features.rst

 Reporters
 ----------------

 As a part of this study guide, we've worked with flamegraphs.
 However, memray offers numerous other types of reporters.
-If you would like to learn about different types of reports available, check out the `Reporters section <https://bloomberg.github.io/memray/live.html>`_ on the left-hand side of this page.
+If you would like to learn about different types of reports available, check out the :doc:`Reporters </live>` section on the left-hand side of this page.